Jurong West: Age profile

-The population distribution of Jurong West in 2025 demonstrates a mature population structure.
-There is a higher population concentration among middle-aged groups, with the highest concentration of residents between 50 and 54 years old at 7.85%.
-Specifically, the male population peaks at the 50-54 age range at 3.96%, and the female population peaks at the 45-49 age range at 3.95%.
+The population distribution of Jurong West in 2026 demonstrates an ageing population structure.
+There is a higher population concentration among middle-aged groups, with the highest concentration of residents between 50 and 54 years old at 7.76%.
+Specifically, the male population peaks at the 50-54 age range at 3.90%, and the female population peaks at the 45-49 age range at 3.96%.